facebookarchive/oss-performance/README.md

 perf.php can keep the suite running indefinitely:

     hhvm perf.php --i-am-not-benchmarking --no-time-limit --wordpress --hhvm=$HHVM_BIN

-You can then attach 'perf' or another profiler to the running process, once the 'benchmarking' phase has started.
+You can then attach 'perf' or another profiler to the running HHVM or php-cgi process, once the 'benchmarking' phase has started.

 Direct support (especially for XHProf) is planned, but not yet implemented.